 “Exchange Act” means the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder.

-“Exempt Issuance” means the issuance of (a) up to 40,000,000 shares of Common Stock or options to employees, officers, directors or consultants of the Company pursuant to any stock or option plan or agreement duly adopted for such purpose by the Board of Directors or a majority of the members of a committee of non-employee directors established for such purpose, (b) securities upon the exercise, exchange or conversion of any Debenture or Warrants issued hereunder and/or other securities, options, warrants, convertible securities or other rights to acquire, exercisable or exchangeable for or convertible into, shares of Common Stock, in each case that are issued and outstanding on the date of this Agreement, provided that such securities have not been amended since the date of this Agreement to increase the number of such securities or to decrease the exercise, exchange or conversion price of such securities, (c) securities issued pursuant to acquisitions of companies, assets or intellectual property (or licensing of assets or intellectual property) or strategic transactions approved by a majority of the disinterested directors of the Company, if any, provided that any such issuance shall only be to a Person which is, itself or through its subsidiaries, an operating company, a university or other nonfinancial institution and in which the Company receives benefits in addition to the investment of funds, (d) securities issued in connection with real property leasing arrangement or debt financing from a bank or similar financial institution approved by the Company’s Board of Directors, provided that the primary purpose of such transaction is not for the purpose of raising capital and/or the securities issued or issuable in such transaction are not issued or issuable to an entity whose primary business is investing in securities (e) shares issued or issuable where the holders of a majority of the outstanding notes waive their anti-dilution rights pursuant to any agreements entered into after the Company has securities registered under the Exchange Act and is required to file reports under the Exchange Act.
-Such transaction is not for the purpose of raising capital and/or the securities issued or issuable in such transaction are not to an entity whose primary business is investing in securities.
+“Exempt Issuance” means the issuance of (a) shares of Common Stock or options to employees, officers or directors of the Company pursuant to any stock or option plan duly adopted by a majority of the non-employee members of the Board of Directors of the Company or a majority of the members of a committee of non-employee directors established for such purpose, (b) securities upon the exercise or exchange of or conversion of any Securities issued hereunder and/or other securities exercisable or exchangeable for or convertible into shares of Common Stock issued and outstanding on the date of this Agreement, provided that such securities have not been amended since the date of this Agreement to increase the number of such securities or to decrease the exercise, exchange or conversion price of any such securities, and (c) securities issued pursuant to acquisitions or strategic transactions approved by a majority of the disinterested directors and issued at an effective price of at least $.16 per share of Common Stock (subject to adjustment for stock splits, reverse stock splits, stock dividends, recapitalizations and the like), provided any such issuance shall only be to a Person which is, itself or through its subsidiaries, an operating company in a business synergistic with the business of the Company and in which the Company receives benefits in addition to the investment of funds, but shall not include a transaction in which the Company is issuing securities primarily for the purpose of raising capital or to an entity whose primary business is investing in securities.

 “GAAP” shall have the meaning ascribed to such term in Section 3.1(h).